-The College President shall appoint a member of the administration or faculty as a Designated Investigative Officer (DIO) to serve as called upon by the AAO or another member of the college community.
-When called upon, the DIO shall have the responsibilities of the AAO as it relates to hearing Complaints brought by students or college personnel, ensuring that Complainants and the accused are informed of their options under this policy, and conducting an investigation under the supervision of the AAO except when the AAO, the College President, or a member of the Board of Trustees is the subject of investigation.
-Appendix A details the specific responsibilities of the Designated Investigative Officer.
+- a.
+The College President shall appoint a member of the administration as a Designated Investigative Officer (DIO) to serve as called upon by the AAO or another member of the College community.
+When called upon, the DIO shall have the responsibilities of the AAO as it relates to hearing complaints brought by students or College personnel, ensuring that Complainants and the accused are informed of their options under this policy, and conducting an investigation under the supervision of the AAO except when the AAO, the College President, or a member of the Board of Trustees is the subject of investigation.
+Appendix A details the specific responsibilities of the Designated Investigative Officer. - b.
+Dean of Students, Deputy Title IX Coordinator.
+In the event of "student against student" Sexual Harassment complaints, such complaints may be investigated either by the AAO, or by the Dean of Students' Office, who shall serve as the DIO.
+Dean of Students or designee shall report his/her findings and recommendations to the Affirmative Action Office for approval.
+The Dean of Students Title IX Coordinators will receive annual training.